 Calcium channel blockers

 Patients who respond to short-acting dilator drugs at the time of heart catheterization should be treated with calcium channel blockers.
 Calcium channel blockers are generic medications that were initially approved to treat common high blood pressure.
 Patients may have dramatic reductions in pulmonary artery pressure associated with improved symptoms and improved survival now documented to exceed 20 years.
-However, only about 10% of patients respond to calcium channel blockers in the long term.
+However, only about 10 percent of patients respond to calcium channel blockers in the long term.

 Endothelin Receptor Antagonists (ERAs)